The Hidden Beaches Road Trip That Will Show You New Jersey Like Never Before

 What beaches have the clearest water in New Jersey?

-Looking for the beach with the clearest water in New Jersey?
-You can find the crispest, bluest water in and around the state’s Blue Holes.
+For the clearest water in New Jersey, find the crispest, bluest water in and around the state’s Blue Holes.
 While their beaches attract visitors for their incredible hues and beautiful scenery, these waterways are not ideal for swimmers – their temperatures can cause cramps or shock your muscles, and sudden changes in depth make these lakes particularly dangerous places to swim.